abdussalam-mustapha/tokenflowzy-extension-studio/README.md

 ## 🚀 Overview

-TokenFlowzy is a comprehensive toolkit for creating, managing, and interacting with compressed tokens on the Solana blockchain.
-By leveraging ZK Compression technology, TokenFlowzy enables dramatic cost reduction for token operations while maintaining the security and verifiability of on-chain assets.
+Blockpool is a comprehensive toolkit for creating, managing, and interacting with compressed tokens on the Solana blockchain.
+By leveraging ZK Compression technology, Blockpool enables dramatic cost reduction for token operations while maintaining the security and verifiability of on-chain assets.

 ### ✨ Key Features